 Excluded UO Programs: See “Reduced Tuition Benefit for Employees” above.

-Auditing: No tuition shall be assessed to courses enrolled in by the Family Member with a grading option of ‘audit’.
+Auditing: No tuition shall be assessed to courses enrolled in by employees with a registration status of “audit.”
 Attendance under such conditions must be with the instructor’s consent and on a space-available basis.
 Institutions are required to maintain a record of the courses audited.
 Courses approved for audit by the instructor confer no credit to the student, are not charged staff fee rates or regular tuition, and may be used in addition to staff fee privileges during a term.
 Any applicable course, lab, or material fees associated with auditing for-credit classes will be assessed by the institution where the coursework is taken and is the responsibility of the family member.
 This provision cannot be subdivided in conjunction with the Reduced Tuition Benefit for Employees.

 Graduate Employees